johnprovazek/spotifycoasters/README.md

 - Once the script is complete look through the output for any errors and look through the [secrets.json](./data/secrets.json) file to verify all the fields are populated correctly.

 ### Common Errors
 - If you used a link and not the local server for the redirect uri your access token and refresh token request might have resulted in an error.
 This is due to the Authorization code expiring.
 You might have got a response such as *{'error': 'invalid_grant', 'error_description': 'Authorization code expired'}*.
-If this is the case run the script again and this time quickly copy the code in the address bar to the script.
+If this is the case, run the script again and quickly copy the code in the address bar and enter it in the script.
 - If the script is hanging something was likely messed up in the localhost setup.
 In the terminal first try entering *Ctrl + C*.
 If the script is still hanging you likely just need to visit the localhost server and that will kill the script.
 For example if your redirect uri was "http://localhost:8000" visit that site in a browser.
 - If the Spotify.exe path wasn't correct you may get a *the system cannot find the file specified* error.
 If this is the case you will need to modify your Spotify.exe path.
-- If you had multiple spotify applications open when you ran [setup.py](./scripts/setup.py), you may have had your **DEVICEID** in the file [secrets.json](./data/secrets.json) incorrectly setup.
+- If you had multiple Spotify applications open when you ran [setup.py](./scripts/setup.py), you may have an incorrect **DEVICEID** in the file [secrets.json](./data/secrets.json).
 If this is the case you just need to change the **DEVICEID** field in the file [secrets.json](./data/secrets.json).
 When [setup.py](./scripts/setup.py) was ran it will have outputted the list of devices connected to your personal Spotify account.
 Use that list of devices to determine the correct **DEVICEID** to put in the file [secrets.json](./data/secrets.json)

 ### NFC Tags and Spotify Setup
 - Next open [nfc_spot.json](./data/nfc_spot.json).
 This file is a mapping of the NFC tags to the Spotify media we would like to play.
 Here's an  example of what the [nfc_spot.json](./data/nfc_spot.json) could look like: